ASIS is accountable to the Minister for Foreign Affairs, Senator the Hon Penny Wong.

 The purpose of this review is to ensure that the agencies act legally and with propriety, comply with ministerial guidelines and directives and respect human rights.

-The functions of the Inspector-General are prescribed under the sections 8, 9 and 9A of the Inspector-General of Intelligence and Security Act 1986 (IGIS Act).
+The functions of the Inspector-General are prescribed under sections 8, 9 and 9A of the Inspector-General of Intelligence and Security Act 1986 (IGIS Act).

 The Inspector-General can undertake a formal inquiry into the activities of an Australian intelligence agency in response to a complaint or a reference from a minister.
 The Inspector-General can also act independently to initiate inquiries and conducts regular inspections and monitoring of agency activities.